Nodal Domains on Surfaces under Perturbation: Upper Semicontinuity, Courant-Sharpness, and Boundary Intersections: Nodal domain count under localised perturbation and applications

 \subsection{Application: nodal data prescriptions}

-We record our first observation where we construct closed surfaces which are Courant-sharp up to any finite level.
+We first construct closed surfaces which are Courant-sharp up to any finite level.

 \begin{proof}[Proof of Theorem \ref{thm:Freitas_app}] Consider a closed surface $M$ of genus $m$ with any Riemannian metric $g_0$.
 Let $B(p,r)$ be a geodesic disc inside $M$ centred at $p$ with radius $r$, where $r$ is smaller than the injectivity radius of $(M,g_0)$.
-In other words, $B(p, r)$ is diffeomorphic to the open planar disc.
+Fix a diffeomorphism $\Psi:\mathbb D\to B(p,r)$.
 Now recall the following theorem from \cite{Freitas2002}.

-\begin{theorem}[Freitas] Given any positive integer $k$ there exists a family $\mathcal{M}$ of $S^1$-invariant metrics on the unit disc with positive curvature and fixed area, for which the first $k$ eigenvalues of the Laplace operator with both Neumann and Dirichlet boundary conditions are simple.
-In both cases, the eigenfunction corresponding to the $l$-th eigenvalue $l=(2, \cdots, k)$ have $l-1$ nodal lines which are closed disjoint circles dividing the disc into $l$ nodal domains. \end{theorem}
+\begin{theorem}[Freitas] Given any positive integer $k$ there exists a family $\mathcal{M}$ of rotationally invariant metrics on the unit disc with positive curvature and fixed area, for which the first $k$ eigenvalues of the Laplace operator with both Neumann and Dirichlet boundary conditions are simple.
+In both cases, the eigenfunction corresponding to the $l$-th eigenvalue $l=(2, \cdots, k)$ has $l-1$ nodal lines which are closed disjoint circles dividing the disc into $l$ nodal domains. \end{theorem}